-Jack’s confusion can be forgiven–the names are very similar.
-But hearing aids and hearing amplifiers are not equivalent.
+We know, it’s confusing–the names are very similar–but hearing aids and hearing amplifiers are not equivalent.
 And making the wrong selection could have important implications for your hearing and your overall health.

 A hearing amplifier is a small device that, when placed in your ear, increases the volume of the sounds around you.
-Technically categorized as personal sound amplification products by the US FDA, these devices tend to be quite simple and one dimensional.
+Technically categorized as personal sound amplification products by the government, these devices tend to be quite simple and one-dimensional.
 A hearing amplifier is like turning the volume up on the world.

 Because of their one-size-fits-all approach, hearing amplifiers are not recommended for individuals who have moderate to significant hearing loss.